CSCE-469-614-EJKIM-S25/CacheReplacement-Group2/README.md

 ### 4. Running Benchmarks

-There are two different programs that allow you to run the benchmarks: a shell script titled `hw4runscript` and a .cpp program titled `hw4runpolicy.cpp`.
+There are two different programs that allow you to run the benchmarks: a shell script titled `hw4runscript` and a .cpp program titled `run_policy.cpp` (located in `runpolicy/`).
 Instructions on how to run these are detailed below.

 #### 4a. hw4runscript